NotYourRootUser/diploma-dev/README.md

 ---

-## Reflection Summary
+## Reflection

-The first two weeks have built a strong foundation in both coding and workflow habits.
+The first two weeks went better than I expected.
-I’ve learned to plan, test, and reflect on my work while staying consistent with commits and documentation.
-Each week is building more confidence to explain my projects and think like a developer.
+HTML and CSS made more sense after a few projects, especially Flexbox.
+JavaScript has been interesting and I’m getting used to problem solving with code.
+Each week feels like progress and I’m starting to enjoy the challenge.